 Crime, Drama, Mystery (1h 50m)

 In Rian Johnson's directorial debut, a student named Brendan Frye (played by Joseph Gordon-Levitt) investigates the disappearance of his ex-girlfriend and delves into the complex underbelly of his high school.

 As he dives deeper into the case, the amateur detective Brendan slowly uncovers the true colors of his fellow students.

-The world of Brick is seedier, crasser, and bleaker, more in the vein of David Fincher than Agatha Christie.
-Brick owes its inspiration to hardboiled classics—particularly those from Dashiell Hammett—and it shows in its story, its dialogue, and its camerawork.
+The world of Brick is seedy, crass, and bleak, more in the vein of David Fincher than Agatha Christie.
+Brick owes its inspiration to hard-boiled classics—particularly those by Dashiell Hammett—and it shows in its story, its dialogue, and its camerawork.

 Scream revolves around a killing spree by a mysterious serial killer known as Ghostface.
 High school student Sidney Prescott (played by Neve Campbell) becomes the target of the killer, prompting her and her friends to crack the mystery of who the killer could be.